jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/1_Aero_Standards.typ

 One relevant option is space technology.
 In this field, the ANSI/AIAA S-081B-2018 Space Systems—Composite Overwrapped Pressure Vessels standard @ansi_standard_2018 is noteworthy.
 ANSI, the American National Standards Institute, primarily develops standards for use in the USA.
 However, it is common for other countries or the EU to use existing standards as a basis for developing their own @Mensen2013.
 While complete adoption of foreign guidelines is conceivable, there is no guarantee of universal acceptance.
 Standards are generally distinguished by their geographical scope of adoption.
 Internationally recognized standards have global acceptance, followed by continental and national standards.
-Individual states may require additional approval criteria beyond international and continental standards.
+Individual states may mandate additional approval criteria beyond international and continental standards.
 Failure to meet all requirements could significantly impact the progress of an innovative project under a given jurisdiction.

 /* -------------------------------------------------------------------------- */